-Michelle Money Thanks Fans For Their Prayers For Brielle, ‘They Have Made A World Of Difference’
+Michelle Money Thanks Fans For Their Prayers For Brielle: ‘They Have Made A World Of Difference’

 The Bachelor and Bachelor in Paradise alum Michelle Money has continued to provide updates on her daughter Brielle’s condition and fight for recovery.
 A week ago, Michelle revealed that Brie had endured serious injuries after a skateboarding accident.
-The 15-year-old teen remains in a medically-induced coma in the ICU, and Michelle explains that there have been a lot of highs and lows over the past few days.
+The 15-year-old girl remains in a medically-induced coma in the intensive care unit, and Michelle has explained that there have been a lot of highs and lows over the past few days.

 In an Instagram video that Michelle posted early Sunday morning, the updates on Brie were a bit frightening.
-The Bachelor in Paradise star explained that the previous night had been very scary with the pressure in her daughter’s brain rising to levels that were far too high.
+The star explained that the previous night had been very scary, with the pressure in her daughter’s brain rising to levels that were far too high.

-She also said that if things didn’t start to turn for the better on Sunday, the family would have to start seriously considering other approaches on how to manage Brie’s care.
+She also said that if things didn’t take a turn for the better on Sunday, the family would have to start seriously considering other approaches for how to manage Brie’s care.
 Michelle asked everybody to start praying and specifically asked people to all stop at 4 p.m.
 MST to pray with her family.

-In a series of Instagram Story videos on Sunday night, Michelle did her best to focus on the positives.
+In a series of Instagram story videos on Sunday night, Michelle did her best to focus on the positives.
 She shared that Brie’s numbers had started to look much better and she noted that the change began as soon as she had asked everybody for prayers.

 View this post on Instagram